darthale/idarth/content/posts/2019-12-03~company-culture/company-culture.md

 I have never realised how important is being part of a company with a good culture, or with a culture that is in line with yours, until I started working for one whose culture clashed with mine.

-This could easily fall into the list of things that either you don't give particular attention to or you don't care about until you lose them.
+This could easily fall into the list of things that either you don't give particular attention to, or you don't care about, until you lose them.

 It is hard or even impossible (at least for me) gather information about company culture during the interview process.
 Even if your interviewer says that they have a good culture, what he's good for him might not be for you.

 This is not going to be a technical post as you may have already guessed.
 I have never thought I would find myself writing about culture, but this topic has been stressing me for quite a while now and I wanted to share my experience.

-All of my words below might sound trivial and obvious, but working in an environment that shares your same principles is important, much more important than working with the latest cutting-edge technologies or frameworks.
+All of my words below might sound trivial and obvious, but working in an environment that shares your same principles is important, is much more important than working with the latest cutting-edge technologies or frameworks.

 ## Why the right culture is important